Koopex/uosc_history_menu/README.md

 * Open history menu: `start_action=menu`
 * Do nothing: `start_action=none`

-### 3. Highlight Last Played Video in Directory
+### 3. Prompt for the last played file in current folder

+`resume_in_folder=yes`
-When opening a video via file explorer, the last played video in the same directory will be marked.
-If `resume_in_folder=yes` and the opened video is not the last played one, a list will pop up with the last played entry highlighted.
+When opening a video via file explorer, if the opened video is not the last played one in this folder, it will ask if you want to continue.

 ## Usage